- Home

 How to manage changes in body image

-- Wear clothes that make you feel good and get your hair or nails done.
+- Wear clothes that make you feel good.

 - Focus on yourself as a whole person (body, mind and personality) and not just the part of you that has changed.